 Aquatic Leadership Training

 Lifeguards and Instructor Guards are qualified to work in aquatic facilities.
-SCRD Recreation will be offering some of the courses you need to become a lifeguard in June and July 2021.
+SCRD Recreation will be offering some of the courses you need to become a lifeguard in Fall 2021.

 Step 1: Become a Lifeguard

 Lifeguards monitor pools to prevent drowning or injuries in the aquatic facility and administer first aid if required.
 Throughout the year, we offer the Lifesaving Society courses (listed below) required to become a lifeguard.
 Check the Lifesaving Society for courses being offered in other locations.

 Qualified Lifeguards can continue with the following instructor training when available.

 Red Cross Water Safety Instructor